Published: Aug 10, 2023

 Staffing shortage

 Most likely, you are experiencing the healthcare shortage firsthand.
-The COVID pandemic along with demographic factors have thinned out the ranks of those willing to work in healthcare, including in administrative roles.
+The COVID pandemic along with demographic factors have thinned out the ranks of those willing to work in healthcare, including in revenue cycle roles.
 According to a study cited by Becker's Hospital Review, 63% of providers are grappling with revenue-cycle staffing shortages.
 When staff are limited, only the most pressing and lucrative tasks get accomplished.
-If underpayments won’t typically return the revenue denial appeals or A/R collections cover, they drop to the bottom of the list.
+If underpayments won’t typically return the revenue that denial appeals or A/R collections cover, they drop to the bottom of the list.

 High volume